-Dr. Marc Valitutto is the recipient of the 2016 George E. Burch fellowship in Theoretic Medicine, a prestigious Smithsonian award designed for “distinguished scholars” whose research directly benefits health and medicine.
-The fellowship allows him to focus on research aligned with Smithsonian Global Health (SGH) initiatives and the One Health platform.
-Valitutto’s experiences in field wildlife medicine and surveillance, as well as extensive independent travel experience in Southeast Asia, make him an asset to the SGH program.
+Dr. Marc Valitutto is a zoo, wildlife and exotic animal veterinarian, applying his training to both the public and private sector on a national and global scale.
+He is currently serving as a Wildlife Veterinary Medical Officer for Smithsonian’s Global Health Program, where he focuses on coordinating and implementing wildlife health studies and training in Asia.
+He was previously the recipient of the 2016 George E. Burch fellowship in Theoretic Medicine, a prestigious Smithsonian award designed for “distinguished scholars” whose research directly benefits health and medicine.
+The fellowship allowed him to focus on research aligned with GHP initiatives and the One Health platform.
+Dr. Valitutto’s experiences in field wildlife medicine and surveillance, as well as extensive independent travel experience in Southeast Asia, make him an asset to the GHP team.

 Dr. Valitutto’s research focuses on One Health related topics, specifically evaluating the transmission of zoonotic diseases from wildlife to humans in Myanmar.
 Since 2016, he has been evaluating the health status of pangolins in the wild, a rapidly declining population as a direct result of poaching and a high regional demand for their products.
 Dr. Valitutto hopes that through the evaluation of pangolin health, an avenue may be created to reduce the illegal trafficking of this critically endangered and charismatic species.